mboynes/super-cpt/readme.md

 ## Demo Code ##

-Here is the full demo code:
+Here is a full body of demo code:

 	function scpt_demo() {
 		if ( ! class_exists( 'Super_Custom_Post_Type' ) )